simplex-chat/simplex-chat/simplex-messaging-implementation.md

 TODO

-### Request authorisation
+### Request authorization

 All server requests MUST be signed with the relevant key and the digital signature MUST be passed in HTTP header `Authorization`.

 In case of signature verification failure, server MUST reject the request with HTTP status code 401 (Unauthorized).

-TODO Authorisation header format
+TODO Authorization header format

 ### Response headers